percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 .. note::

-  ProxySQL currently doesn't encrypt the passwords.
+   ProxySQL currently doesn't encrypt passwords.

-For user to become active you'll need to load it into runtime:
+Load the user into runtime space:

 .. code-block:: mysql

   mysql@proxysql> LOAD MYSQL USERS TO RUNTIME;

-To confirm that the user has been set up correctly you can try to log in:
+To confirm that the user has been set up correctly, you can try to log in:

 .. code-block:: bash